-10.3.A.8 Each team must provide calculations, certified by the team's certifying reviewer, to show that the Roll Cage will not yield and all other components of the Occupant Cell will not deform by more than 25 mm and will not fail (exceed ultimate strength) at any point when subjected to the following load cases, where g is the total gross mass of the vehicle including all occupants and ballast as outlined in Appendix E:
+- 10.3.A.8 Each team must provide calculations, certified by the team's certifying reviewer, to show that the Roll Cage will not yield and all other components of the Occupant Cell will not deform by more than 25 mm and will not fail (exceed ultimate strength) at any point when subjected to the load cases outlined in Appendix F, section F.3.3, where g is the total gross mass of the vehicle including all occupants and ballast as submitted in the Mechanical PVDR Form (Appendix E). - 10.3.A.9 The protection provided for the occupants in a collision must be documented in the team's Mechanical Technical Report as per Reg.
+5.2.B. - 10.3.A.10 A preliminary sketch and description of the Occupant Cell must be submitted to ASC Headquarters by the date indicated in Reg.

-- Frontal impact: a 5 g load, opposing the direction of travel, applied to the front of the Occupant Cell in an area less than 100 mm high and less than 600 mm wide, with the bottom of the load 350 mm above the ground - Side impact: a 5 g load into the side of the safety cell, applied at the worst case location along the length of the cell, in an area less than 100 mm high and less than 600 mm wide, with the bottom of the load 350 mm above the ground.
-At least three locations along the side shall be evaluated, including the worst case loading. - Top impact: loads of 5 g down, 1.5 g sideways and 4 g backwards, applied simultaneously at each area of contact between the Occupant Cell and the ground when the Occupant Cell is upside down; the contact area for each test load must have a diameter less than 150 mm.
-See Figure 2 in Appendix F for a diagram.

-10.3.A.9 The protection provided for the occupants in a collision must be documented in the team's Mechanical Technical Report as per Reg.
-5.2.B.

-10.3.A.10 A preliminary sketch and description of the Occupant Cell must be submitted to ASC Headquarters by the date indicated in Reg.
 4.3.A.1, as per Reg.
-5.1.A.

-10.3.A.11 In addition to providing collision and rollover protection, the roll cage must be designed so as to deflect body/array panels of the car up and away from the occupants in the event of an accident.
+5.1.A. - 10.3.A.11 In addition to providing collision and rollover protection, the roll cage must be designed so as to deflect body/array panels of the car up and away from the occupants in the event of an accident.
 The front roll cage shall be angled backwards to facilitate deflection of the body/array panel.
-When occupants are seated normally, with safety-belts and helmets on, the full free range of motion of the occupant's head (including helmet) shall not be able to protrude from the front of the roll cage.

-10.3.A.12 Wherever the Occupant Cell may come in contact with an occupant's helmet, the roll cage or structure must be padded with energy-absorbing material meeting SFI-45.1 or FIA 8857-2001 Type A or B, or better.
-This material much be bonded and secured to the structure, wrapping around 50% of the roll cage member or piece of vehicle structure.

-10.3.A.13 A head restraint of at least 20 mm thick resilient material must be securely mounted behind the occupant's head without the use of cable ties, fabric straps, or temporary attachments.
-The headrest must support the occupant's head in normal driving position.

-10.3.A.14 There must be 50 mm of clearance in all directions between any member of the Occupant Cell and the helmets of the occupants seated in the normal driving position.
-There must be at least 30 mm of clearance between the occupant's helmet and the padding to allow for free movement of the occupant's head.

-10.3.A.15 Any composite panels rigidly attached to the Occupant Cell within 500 mm of the center of an occupant's head in a normal seated position and above the top of the occupant's shoulders shall have shatter resistant fabric (such as Kevlar or Dyneema) applied to the interior surface of the panel.
+When occupants are seated normally, with safety-belts and helmets on, the full free range of motion of the occupant's head (including helmet) shall not be able to protrude from the front of the roll cage. - 10.3.A.12 Wherever the Occupant Cell may come in contact with an occupant's helmet, the roll cage or structure must be padded with energy-absorbing material meeting SFI-45.1 or FIA 8857-2001 Type A or B, or better.
+This material much be bonded and secured to the structure, wrapping around 50% of the roll cage member or piece of vehicle structure. - 10.3.A.13 A head restraint of at least 20 mm thick resilient material must be securely mounted behind the occupant's head without the use of cable ties, fabric straps, or temporary attachments.
+The headrest must support the occupant's head in normal driving position. - 10.3.A.14 There must be 50 mm of clearance in all directions between any member of the Occupant Cell and the helmets of the occupants seated in the normal driving position.
+There must be at least 30 mm of clearance between the occupant's helmet and the padding to allow for free movement of the occupant's head. - 10.3.A.15 Any composite panels rigidly attached to the Occupant Cell within 500 mm of the center of an occupant's head in a normal seated position and above the top of the occupant's shoulders shall have shatter resistant fabric (such as Kevlar or Dyneema) applied to the interior surface of the panel.
 The layer or layers shall total at least 5 oz/yd2 of fabric weight.